 Publications: Relaciones de Pedro Teixeira d’el Origen Descendencia y Svccession de los Reyes de Persia, y de Harmuz y de un Viage hecho por el Mismo Autor dende la India Oriental hasta Italia por tierra.
-6+384 (Relac.) +8+215 (Harmuz & Viage) +15 p.
+6+384 (Relaciones) +8+215 (Harmuz & Viage) +15 p.
 Amberes 1610; Viage in English first as The travels of Peter Teixeira from India to to the Low Countries by land; with a Short Account of a Voyage from India to Spain, by way of the Philippine Islands and the Kingdom of Mexico.
 A View of the Universe 5.
 1710; new transl. by W. P. Sinclair, The Travels of Pedro Teixeira.
 107+292 p.
 L. Hakluyt Soc.
 1902.

 Sources: D. Ferguson, long introduction to Sinclair’s translation 1901; J.V.
 Fleming, Literature of Travel and Explor.
 3, 2003, 1164-1166.

 Last Updated on 2 months by Admin